katakombi/multinode_sshwrapper/README.md

 * 4 local MPI threads on localhost
 * 2x2 MPI threads on two host specified by you

-Both tasks should run about the same time.
+Both tasks should take approximately the same time.

 ## Limitations